Customer Interview Insight Synthesis

 |---|---|---|

-interview_notes | Combined raw notes, transcript excerpts, tags | ”10 interview summaries from Notion” |
+interview_notes | Combined raw notes, transcript excerpts, tagged summaries, or coded observations | ”10 interview summaries from Notion with quotes and researcher notes” |

-research_goal | What question the research is meant to answer | ”Why activation drops after week 1” |
+research_goal | The question the research is meant to answer | ”Why activation drops after week 1” |

 target_user_segment | Cohort definition for these interviews | ”Solo consultants with <10 employees” |

-decision_context | Upcoming decision tied to this research | ”Prioritize Q2 onboarding improvements” |
+decision_context | The upcoming product, design, or prioritization decision tied to the research | ”Prioritize Q2 onboarding improvements”, “Decide whether to simplify setup or improve education first” |

 Tips & Variations